Globalization: Contemporary

 In the late 19th and early 20th century, the connectedness of the world's economies and cultures grew very quickly.
 This slowed down from the 1910s onward due to the World Wars and the Cold War, but picked up again in the 1980s and 1990s.
 The revolutions of 1989 and subsequent liberalization in many parts of the world resulted in a significant expansion of global interconnectedness.
 The migration and movement of people can also be highlighted as a prominent feature of the globalization process.
 In the period between 1965 and 1990, the proportion of the labor force migrating approximately doubled.
 Most migration occurred between the developing countries and least developed countries (LDCs).

 As economic integration intensified workers moved to areas with higher wages and most of the developing world oriented toward the international market economy.
-The collapse of the Soviet Union not only ended the Cold War's division of the world – it also left the United States its sole policeman and an unfettered advocate of free market.
-It also resulted in the growing prominence of attention focused on the movement of diseases, the proliferation of popular culture and consumer values, the growing prominence of international institutions like the UN, and concerted international action on such issues as the environment and human rights.
-Other developments as dramatic were the Internet's becoming influential in connecting people across the world; As of June 2012, more than 2.4 billion people—over a third of the world's human population—have used the services of the Internet.
+The collapse of the Soviet Union not only ended the Cold War's division of the world – it also left the United States as the sole superpower for the next two decades.It also resulted in the growing prominence of attention focused on the movement of diseases, the proliferation of popular culture and consumer values, the growing prominence of international institutions like the UN, and concerted international action on such issues as the environment and human rights.
+Other developments as dramatic were the Internet's becoming influential in connecting people across the world; As of August 2026, more than 6 billion people— about 74% or three fifths of the world's human population—have used the services of the Internet.
 Growth of globalization has never been smooth.
 One influential event was the late 2000s recession, which was associated with lower growth (in areas such as cross-border phone calls and Skype usage) or even temporarily negative growth (in areas such as trade) of global interconnectedness.